makma/fingerprintjs.com/content/blog/state-of-identity-podcast-featuring-ceo-dan-pinto-fingerprintjs.md

 I couldn't agree more with you, I think you've really hit the nail on the head when it comes to the evolving needs around digital identity, and specifically, the demand to do so again, without layering on a bunch of incremental friction.
 When you think about it hard enough, it's possible to get, if not perfect security, close to perfect security.
 And part of the reason why you'd be able to get that perfect security would be layering so much friction on the users of your platform that you know, only one or two of them show up.
 And this offers a way forward.
 That really mitigates a lot of that downside while preserving your upside tremendously.
 And a consumer-centric focus on how we can engage with good customers in the best possible way without burdening them and enabling growth just as much as we are stopping fraud and mitigating risk.
 I think this is the narrative that's really top of mind for us as an organization in 2021 and beyond.
 And so, really excited to watch what you do next.
 And please don't stay a stranger - we would love to have you back on the podcast and circle back on some of these predictions sometime in the next year.

-But before we wrap up today, for folks who are listening who want to get access to you and your team and implement FingerprintJS, what's the best place for them to go to learn more to get in touch?
+But before we wrap up today, for folks who are listening who want to get access to you and your team and implement Fingerprint, what's the best place for them to go to learn more to get in touch?

 #### DAN:

 Yeah, sure.
 So, we're a completely open company in terms of documentation and ability to use our service.
-So the best thing to do would be to go to [fingerprintjs.com]().
+So the best thing to do would be to go to [fingerprint.com]().
 Start on the homepage, take a look at different use cases on there, read about how our technology can be used, and then read through our documentation.
 And you'll basically be able to see everything about how our technology works, how to use it, how to implement it.
 That's basically the approach that we follow.

 #### CAMERON: